colllten/Find-a-Boiler/README.md

   red X at the top of your frame, bringing you back to the main page

 # Troubleshooting
-- Ensure that UserData.txt is in your SRC folder
+- Ensure that UserData.txt exists after the first attempt at running the server is over
-- Make sure to download any three pictures and enter them into their respective lines
+- Make sure the three profile pictures are downloaded and their absolute file paths have been copied into their respective lines
   - Absolute paths must be pasted into the specified lines in `ProfilePictureFrame.java`
-  - Only the picture's file name will be needed for adding in the admin's profile picture in `Server.java`
   - See "Setting Up the Server" above for clarity
 - If the server is still not booting up correctly, contact glover44@purdue.edu
 # Submissons
 - Report Submitted by:

 - Files Submitted to Vocareum by:

 - Video Submitted by:

 # Description of each class(functionality and relationship to other classes):
 AllProfiles.java:

 Client.java:

 ExploreUpdate.java:

 FriendsProfile.java:

 LoginFrame.java:

 MainPage.java:

 MyProfile.java:

 NotificationUpdate.java:

 ProfilePictureFrame.java:

 RegisterFrame.java:

 SearchFrame.java:

 Server.java:

 ServerWorker.java:

 SettingsFrame.java:

 User.java:

 # Testing done for each class:
 AllProfiles.java:

 Client.java:

 ExploreUpdate.java:

 FriendsProfile.java:

 LoginFrame.java:

 MainPage.java:

 MyProfile.java:

 NotificationUpdate.java:

 ProfilePictureFrame.java:

 RegisterFrame.java:

 SearchFrame.java:

 Server.java:

 ServerWorker.java:

 SettingsFrame.java:

 User.java: